MAVFusion: Efficient Infrared and Visible Video Fusion via Motion-Aware Sparse Interaction: Methodology

 It is worth noting that this relative ranking strategy is especially important for handling ego-motion or camera shake.
 Instead of a hard threshold, the Top-$K$ selection adaptively isolates foreground objects with the strongest relative motion, keeping computation limited and preventing costly full-frame processing.

-Since the identification and enhancement of dynamic targets often require reference to global background context, we compute the spatial mean of all patch features to form a global background token $T_{\text{global}}$:
+Since the identification and enhancement of dynamic targets often require reference to global contextual cues, we spatially average each patch feature to form a set of pooled global context tokens $T_{\text{global}}=\{T_i\}_{i=1}^{N}$:

 Subsequently, we construct an asymmetric joint sparse attention mechanism.
-The query vectors are generated only from the activated salient patch features $X_{\Omega}$, while the keys and values are provided by the global token $T_{\text{global}}$.
-This design reduces the computational complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(k \cdot N)$, achieving an effective balance between efficiency and receptive field:
+The query vectors are generated only from the activated salient patch features $X_{\Omega}$, while the keys and values are provided by the pooled global context tokens $T_{\text{global}}$.
+Since only $k$ active patches are used as queries and all $N$ pooled patch tokens serve as global keys and values, this design reduces the computational complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(k \cdot N)$, achieving an effective balance between efficiency and receptive field: